 Author contributions.
 Field measurements at Halley were carried out by AMHB with assistance from FAS.
-Data analysis was done by AMHB with supervision from MMF, Ja K, Jö K and AEJ.
-AMHB wrote the manuscript first draft with contributions from all co-authors.
+Data analysis was done by AMHB with supervision from MMF, JaK, JöK, and AEJ.
+AMHB wrote the first draft of the paper with contributions from all co-authors.

 Competing interests.
-One of the (co-)authors is a member of the editorial board of Atmospheric Chemistry and Physics.
+At least one of the (co-)authors is a member of the editorial board of Atmospheric Chemistry and Physics.
+The peer-review process was guided by an independent editor, and the authors also have no other competing interests to declare.